-The second term in (\ref{StringAction}) should be taken into account due to the fact noted above: in the one-dimensional wall of $\chi$ profile of two-dimensional wall of $\varphi$ is different, so the effective action here is also different from the low-energy domain wall action, derived in \cite{KurSh}.
-If we a interested in an effective action of a string on a wall, only the first term in (\ref{StringAction}) should be considered.
+The second term in (\ref{StringAction}) should be taken into account due to the fact noted above: the presence of a domain line of $\chi$ changes the profile of the two-dimensional wall of $\varphi$.
+So the effective action here is also different from the low-energy domain wall action, derived in~\cite{KurSh}.
+If we are interested in an effective action of a string on a wall, then only the first term in (\ref{StringAction}) should be considered.

-Let us look to the conditions which ensure the possible existence of the domain line solution described above and its stability.
+Let us explore the conditions of existence of the domain line solution described above, and let us study its stability.
 There are two different aspects of the problem.
-First of all, there should exist the solution which makes condensation of the $\chi$ field inside of a domain wall energetically advantageous and stable.
-Such an existence and stability lay constraints on the parameters of the model which were extensively investigated in \cite{KurSh,GaniLizRad,MShYu} and are applicable here too.
-This comes from the fact that the energy-minimizing solution with $\chi$ condensation really defines only a profile of $\chi(z)^2$ but doesn't affect any structure that $\chi^2$ can have: it works for an $O(3)$ triplet $\chi^2=\chi^i \chi^i, i=1,2,3$ which was described above, for a $\Z_2$ symmetric singlet we are interested in in this section, and will work for any other model with a symmetry which would allow $\chi^2$ to be fixed.
+First of all, there should exist a solution which makes the condensation of the $\chi$ field inside a domain wall energetically advantageous and stable.
+The existence of such a solution, along with the stability condition, impose constraints on the parameters of the model.
+Such constraints were extensively investigated in~\cite{KurSh,GaniLizRad,MShYu}, and that analysis is applicable to our setting.
+This applicability stems from the fact that the energy-minimizing solution with the $\chi$ condensation defines only a profile of $\chi(z)^2$ but does not affect any structure that $\chi$ can have.
+The argument holds, in particular, when $\chi$ is an $\mathbb{O}(3)$ triplet of fields, $\chi^2=\chi^i \chi^i, i=1,2,3\s$, as was considered above.
+It also holds for a $\Z_2$-symmetric singlet, a case in which we are interested in this section.
+It will also work for any other model with a symmetry allowing $\chi^2$ to be fixed.

-When the constraints in parametric space are imposed, for the $\Z_2$ symmetric model (\ref{Z2Lagrangian}) we are considering here the stability of a domain line follows from a topological grounds in the well-known way (see e.g. \cite{ShBook}): we have a topologically non-trivial mapping of an infinity in real space to the vacuum manifold, and it's impossible so deform it to a topologically trivial mapping without making the energy of the system infinite in process.
+Suppose the constraints in the space of parameters are imposed.
+Then, for the $\Z_2$ symmetric model (\ref{Z2Lagrangian}) we are considering here, the stability of a domain line is established on topological grounds (see e.g.~\cite{ShBook}).
+We have a topologically non-trivial mapping of the real space boundary, ${y=\pm\infty}$, into the vacuum manifold.
+Such a mapping cannot be deformed into a topologically trivial one without making the energy of the system infinite in the process.